It’s officially summer, which means we need to start talking about sunburn remedies.

-It’s officially summer.
-And while long beach vacations, afternoons lounging by the swimming pool and lazy walks in provincial markets may not be on the radar this year, the potential for sunburns still remains high.
+Because, even if you are NOT indulging in long beach vacations, afternoons lounging by the swimming pool and lazy walks in provincial markets, the potential for sunburns still remains high.

 Firstly, while window glass filters out UVB rays, it still lets UVA rays come through.
 And it’s UVA rays that penetrate deep into the skin, manifesting as hyperpigmentation, fine lines and wrinkles.